 Before Never Was, there was The Gatehouse.
 And before The Gatehouse, there was Ottens Library, a personal website with history, steampunk and Star Trek concept art.
-(Forgotten Trek still exists!)
+(The Star Trek section became a separate website called Forgotten Trek.)

 A fully browsable, archived version of Ottens Library from June 2005 is available here.
-It describes steampunk as “a subgenre of speculative fiction, usually set in an anachronistic Victorian alternate history setting” and lays out the history from The League of Extraordinary Gentlemen graphic novels.
+It describes steampunk as “a subgenre of speculative fiction, usually set in an anachronistic Victorian alternate-history setting” and it contains a history inspired by The League of Extraordinary Gentlemen graphic novels.

 The first Gatehouse

 In 2008, the steampunk portion of the website became The Gatehouse.
-This was still a hand-coded HTML site with “rooms” for categories: a “Dieselpunk Parlor,” which had a few articles and an architecture page; a “Colonial Chamber”; a “War Room”; and the “Smoking Lounge,” which was the name of a message board community.
+This was still a hand-coded HTML site with “rooms” for categories: a “Dieselpunk Parlor,” which had a few articles and an architecture page; a “Colonial Chamber”; a “War Room”; and the “Smoking Lounge,” which was the name of our new message-board community.
+(A history of the Smoking Lounge is available here.)

-By January 2009, these rooms had been replaced with regular pages, except for the Smoking Lounge and War Room.
+By January 2009, the “rooms” had been replaced with regular pages, except for the Smoking Lounge and War Room.
 A version of this website is also available in the archives.

 Daily updates with artwork and links led to more visitors.
 We started publishing a bimonthly e-zine, the Gatehouse Gazette (all issues can be downloaded here).
 The Gatehouse truly became a gateway to the world of dieselpunk and steampunk online.